 “Spending Shocks” are large, irregular expenses.
 According to CBS, more than 60% of Americans cannot absorb a $500 spending shock: spending shocks are the #1 reasons why budgets end up abandoned, and being prepared for large spending shocks is the best thing you can do to keep your personal finances healthy.

-Unemployment and Other Assistance Programs Building your personal finances from the ground up is something most of us face.
-You may already have faced times when you had very little or no income, and you were just trying to get to a point where you felt like you didn’t have to worry about paying your Read More…
+Public Financial Assistance Programs Building your personal finances from the ground up is something most of us face.
+You may already have faced times when you had very little or no income, and you were just trying to get to a point where you felt like you didn’t have to worry about paying your bills.
+Read More…

-Budgeting and Spending Strategies Building a budget or a spending plan is tough.
+Proven Techniques to Stop Overspending Building a budget or a spending plan is tough.
 Sticking to the plan is even tougher.
 Thankfully, there are a few strategies designed to help you develop positive habits.
 These strategies will help you learn to save, stick with your budget, plan for emergencies, and control your impulse spending.
-Budgeting Strategies Budgeting strategies refer to Read More…
+Budgeting Strategies Budgeting strategies refer Read More…

 On every payday, start by taking out money for savings and put it directly into your savings or investing account.
 Most banks have accounts that will let you do this though automatic transfers.
 This is one banking service that you should definitely take advantage of.